 MCC began its organized intercollegiate athletics program in 1963.
-Today, the Athletics Department provides intercollegiate athletic programs for men in baseball and soccer; and for women in basketball and soccer.
-MCC student athletes have the opportunity in an educational environment where intrinsic values such as sportsmanship, discipline, cooperation and leadership are emphasized.
+Today, the Athletics and Fitness Department provides intercollegiate athletic programs for men in baseball and soccer; and for women in baseball and soccer.
+MCC student athletes have the opportunity to compete in an educational environment where intrinsic values such as sportsmanship, discipline, cooperation, leadership and respect for opponents are emphasized..

-The College's athletic facilities include a fully equipped Fitness Center, a base-ball field, softball field, soccer field, and the use of the gymnasium at East Catholic High School.
+The College's athletic facilities include a fully-equipped, state-of-the-art Fitness Center, a baseball field, softball field, soccer field, and the use of the gymnasium at East Catholic High School.

-Manchester Community College is a Division III (non-scholarship) member of Region XXI in the National Junior Athletic Association (NJCAA).
-For more information about sports opportunities for men and women, call the Athletics Department at 860-512-3353.
+Manchester Community College is a Division III (non-scholarship) member of Region XXI in the National Junior College Athletic Association (NJCAA).
+For more information about sports opportunities for men and women, call the Athletics and Fitness Department at 860-512-3353.